CACCINI: Amarilli / various versions by Tito Schipa, Emma Kirkby and Cecilia Bartoli (see Collections)

 CRUMB: Star Child, A Parable for Soprano, Orchestra etc. / Susan Narucki, soprano; Joseph Alessi, trombone; George Crumb, bell ringer; Warsaw Boys’ Choir; Warsaw Philharmonic Orchestra & Chorus; Thomas Conlin, conductor / available for free streaming on YouTube

 Though less well-known than Ancient Voices, Star Child is, if anything, an even more extraordinary work, more “fleshed-out” so to speak and riveting to listen to.
-This performance obviously has the composer’s imprimatur, as he appears on it as a bell ringer, but it only gets four stars because the soprano has an unsteady flutter in her voice and her diction is poor.
+This performance obviously has the composer’s imprimatur, as he appears on it as a bell ringer, but it only gets four fish because the soprano has an unsteady flutter in her voice and her diction is poor.

 Sebastian Currier uses the same sort of harmonic language as George Crumb but far less space.
 On the contrary, most of his works are extremely busy and almost kaleidoscopic in mood.
 His music exhibits a remarkable tendency to “play” with time and, in doing so, to somewhat taunt the listener into paying close attention in order to delight with him in his strange and sometimes humorous shifts in tempo or feeling.
 Yet despite his music’s “busyness,” he selects his notes very carefully and judiciously, and there is always a sense of drama.
 There are, simply, no wasted gestures or superfluous passages in his scores, and they haunt the mind long after they’re finished.
 In the opening piece, for instance, Currier alternates busy, complex yet mechanical-sounding passages with others of a dark, almost haunting beauty.
 Yet here, as in Entanglement and Aftersong, mere verbal description is too inexact to convey what he does; one must simply hear it to understand it.
 The ideas trip across each other so rapidly that although the ear can catch them, one simply doesn’t have the space to record them all.